 AN1025

-In preclinical studies, we demonstrated that AN1025 inhibited Wnt signaling with at low concentrations.
-AN1025 treatment led to a reduction in β-catenin (a key component in Wnt signaling pathway) in tumor cells.
-In addition, human cancer cell lines with high β-catenin expression were more sensitive to AN1025, as compared to cell lines with low β-catenin expression, suggesting that β-catenin may serve as a biomarker of sensitivity to AN1025.
+In our preclinical studies, AN1025 treatment led to the reduction of β-catenin (a key component in Wnt signaling pathway) level in tumor cells.
+In addition, human cancer cell lines with high β-catenin expression were more sensitive to AN1025, when compared with those having low β-catenin expression, suggesting that β-catenin could serve as a biomarker of sensitivity to AN1025.

 1700137830156403Q3OO.png